Aliasmk/aliasmk.github.io/_projects/pwmcontroller.md

 {% include imgwcaption.html
 imgurl="/assets/img/projects/pwm/magicdigikey.jpg"
-caption="Next-day delivery for only $8 flat makes every Digikey.ca box that comes to my door a magical box." %}
+caption="Next-day delivery for only $8 flat makes every Digikey.ca box that comes to my door a magical box." alttext="Image of the PWM Controller driving an LED strip, making the inside of a digikey box glow" %}

 ## PCB Design